-Tim Draper, DFJ: Disruption & Female Startups
+Tim Draper, DFJ: Disruption and Female Startups

-Transcript follows & video above.
-This is PtI of the interview.
+Transcript follows & video below.
+This is Part I of the interview.
+You can view Part II here

-• What is your sweet spot, in what kinds of businesses do you like to invest?
+What is your sweet spot, in what kinds of businesses do you like to invest?

 Well I’m always looking for somebody who is willing to break the standards, break the mores.
 If an entrepreneur comes to me with something that looks a lot like another business that I’ve seen before, its a lot less interesting than if it’s something that’s an enormous leap from where the old standard is.
 I’m looking for really unique individuals.
 They have to be willing to have ideas that are unpopular & to stand up for those ideas & drive them.
 When an entrepreneur’s ideas are too popular we might fund them by mistake because we think “Oh we want to get caught up in this!” but we usually lose our money in these.

-Interesting, I was interviewing a male entrepreneur the other day who said a lot of vcs go for the hot table in the gambling stakes rather than trying something new.
+Interesting, I was interviewing a male entrepreneur the other day who said a lot of VCs go for the hot table in the gambling stakes rather than trying something new.
 I guess what I’m hearing from you is that you’re really interested in disruptive businesses.

 Yeah I’ve always been more successful in trying something where others fear to tread.

-• What percentage of women startups do you get pitches for?
+Isn’t that great, you’re a real adventurer.
+What percentage of women startups do you get pitches for?
 And what percentage have you funded?
 I know you have been extremely supportive of Astia.

 Sure, well we’ve funded a lot of women entrepreneurs, a disproportionate share because the ones that start businesses are somewhat unique on their own.
 We’ve had mixed results but we have had good success where a woman is part of the entrepreneurial team.
 And that has often worked out quite well.
 So it’s a mix, it’s a mixed bag!
 What percent, I’d say about a third to a half of all entrepreneurs have a woman on the team somewhere and one of the first 5 people.
 Then I’d say we fund the ones who are just women, like one woman entrepreneur, those are rare those are 1 out of 20 that come in our door.
 We did fund a disproportionate share of women because I was aggressively trying to push it & promote it.
 Now I feel like it’s starting to catch & so we probably fund a proportionate share.